Here is my prediction: this Cottage Cheese Pancake will soon be one of the most popular breakfasts of humankind.

 You'll need a non-stick pan for successful pancake action, but that's it.
 See what you think about this pan.

 I recently started using coconut oil instead of butter for frying.
 It works great, especially for pancakes!
-If you want, give this coconut oil a shot.
+If you want, give this one a shot.

 IF YOU LIKED THIS RECIPE: Then you definitely have to check out our Banana Egg Pancakes!
 Probably even easier to prepare and absolutely delicious.
 Or if you'd rather like to go into no milk, no egg direction, check out our roundup of these 24 awesome vegan pancakes!